 -

-Neutral treatments (Grey or Orange): Neutral treatments indicate that a subsequent case referred to the current case, but the judge did not assign an explicit or implicit value to it when resolving the issue in that subsequent case.
-These treatment tags are grey on all results pages, including the 'Cited In' tab.
-On the Precedent Map, these treatment tags are orange.
+Neutral (Grey or Orange): A subsequent case referred to the current case, but the judge did not assign an explicit or implicit value to it when resolving the issue in that subsequent case.
+These treatment tags are displayed in grey on all results pages, including the 'Cited in' tab.
+On the Precedent Map, neutral treatment tags are orange.

 - Interpretation: The case was mentioned, but its legal authority was neither affirmed nor questioned.